Bronfenbrenner’s ecological systems theory states that child development is influenced by a child’s interpersonal, social, and cultural settings.

 The 5 Levels of Bronfenbrenner’s Ecological Systems Theory

-Bronfenbrenner’s ecological system is made up of 5 levels, with each successive level being a superset of the one preceding it.
+Bronfenbrenner’s ecological system presents an ecological perspective of human development that is made up of 5 levels, with each successive level being a superset of the one preceding it.

 These levels can be conceptualized visually as a ring of 5 concentric circles expanding outwards from the innermost (microsystem), to the outermost (chronosystem).